National Voices announces the launch of a Peer Support Hub

 We’re on a mission to make quality peer support resources easier to find.

-After months of scoping, we’re excited to announce that we will be launching a Peer Support Hub here, on the National Voices website, in January 2019.
+After months of scoping, we’re excited to announce that we will be launching a Peer Support Hub here, on the National Voices website, in early 2019.

 The Peer Support Hub aims to help and improve the development of peer support programmes by making it easier to find and compare relevant sources of information around different types of peer support.